 Hypebot's Bottom Line

-As the FTC continues to patrol the ticketing landscape, platforms like StubHub that fail to adapt risk not just heavy fines, but a total loss of fan confidence.
+As the FTC continues to finally patrol the ticketing landscape and more state and federal initiatives take shape, ticketing platforms that fail to adapt risk not just heavy fines, but a collapse loss of fan confidence.